 Anal cancer is a condition in which malignant (cancer) cells develop in the anus tissues.

-Anal cancer can be identified by bleeding from the anus or rectum, as well as a tumor near the anus.
+Anal cancer can be identified by bleeding from the anus or rectum and a tumour near the anus.

 - Bleeding from the rectum or anus.

 - Around the anus, there is pain or pressure.

 - The anus causes itching or a discharge.

 - Itching in the rectum or around it.

 - In the anal area, there is pain or a feeling of fullness.

 - Stool narrowing or other bowel movement alterations.

 - Lymph nodes are swollen in the anal or groin regions.